Cod-e-Codes/marchat-webui/README.md

 ## Overview

-This project is an experimental mockup of a graphical chat client UI for marchat.
+This project is an experimental proof-of-concept of a graphical chat client UI for marchat.
 It provides a lightweight, responsive interface for users who are not comfortable with the terminal.
 The UI demonstrates that marchat can support custom frontends while keeping the core server minimal and terminal-focused.

 **Important:**
 This GUI is **not part of the official marchat codebase** and does **not** represent an official or planned release.
-It is provided solely for testing and exploration purposes and may never be integrated or maintained as part of marchat.
+It is provided solely for private testing, experimentation, or internal use and may never be integrated or maintained as part of marchat.

 ---